bg0071/cs453-labs/labs/lab05-api-client-and-db-intg/starter/README.md

 ### 5. If you added an extension, what did you add and why?

 I did not add an optional extension for I am an undergrad.
-I did add browser controls for updating item quantities and deleting items (It was awesome when it worked correctly).
+I did add browser controls for updating item quantities and deleting items (awesome when it worked correctly).